mdrobisch/roseguarden/README.md

 - `sudo python roseGuarden.py db upgrade`

+For migrations or upgrades of the database, new data have to been seeded (storing default values).
+So please run,

+- `sudo python roseGuarden.py seed`

 To update the client switch to your client directory e.g the `client`-directory:

 Here we have to install/uninstall all new/old packages of bower.